 We ingest healthcare data in near real time and at scale, including molecular, clinical, and imaging data.
-Between our sequencing and data collection efforts, we are connected in some way to more than 40% of all oncologists practicing in the United States, along with a growing number of patients in neuropsychology, cardiology, and infectious disease.
+Between our sequencing and data collection efforts, we are connected in some way to more than 50% of all oncologists practicing in the United States, along with a growing number of patients in neuropsychology, cardiology, and infectious disease.
 Our methods for collecting and creating data include the following:

 Ingesting data through our relationships and partnerships with healthcare providers.
-We have developed proprietary tools to establish more than 300 direct data connections, many of which are bi-directional.
+We have developed proprietary tools to establish more than 500 direct data connections, across approximately 2,000 hospitals, many of which are bi-directional.
 We have established relationships with hundreds of provider networks, including approximately half of all academic medical centers in the United States.
 To obtain data from these sources, we use a variety of near real-time connections (e.g., HL7, FHIR) and batch data exchanges.
-Healthcare institutions supply us with this data in our capacity as a covered entity (for example, when we provide NGS services on behalf of a patient), or as a business associate (for example, when we provide clinical trial matching services).
+Healthcare institutions supply us with this data in our capacity as a covered entity (for example, when we provide NGS services on behalf of a patient), or as a business associate (for example, when we provide clinical trial matching services or data de-identification and structuring services).
 We ingest and structure data using optical character recognition, or OCR, natural language processing, or NLP, and proprietary workflow tools along with manual data curation.
-Our proprietary tools connect to a provide to Tempus, including longitudinal follow-up data to the extent the provider has made such data available.
+Our proprietary tools connect to a provider's EHR system, data warehouse, or their third-party data provider to pull out relevant structured and unstructured data that the provider has agreed to provide to Tempus, including longitudinal follow-up data to the extent the provider has made such data available.
 To facilitate these data-sharing relationships, we have developed software products and services that align to our customers' interests by helping providers use our software tools to improve patient care.
 In certain circumstances, we cover the actual direct costs associated with the technical integrations needed to create a data connection.
 We cover these costs to help facilitate providers' contribution of data and their corresponding use of our products, which then makes our tests more intelligent and helps them to facilitate the delivery of better care.
 We generally retain the rights we acquire in de-identified data even if our contractual obligations expire or are terminated.

 Relationships with industry associations.
 In addition to healthcare providers, we work with numerous industry associations in the United States, such as ASCO.
 Under our collaboration with ASCO, we structure and distribute the oncology data ASCO collects as part of CancerLinq, which is their oncology data effort.

 We work with other large associations such as Quality Cancer Care Alliance, or QCCA, and National Cancer Care Alliance, or NCCA, and have agreements in place with large integrated community practices.
 While our relationships in oncology are widespread, we are making inroads in other disease areas.
-For example, we are working with a large hospital network to train algorithmic models based on a de-identified subset of approximately 3.2 million ECGs, across approximately 600,000 patients, with decades of longitudinal clinical data, including outcome and response data.
+For example, we are working with a large hospital network to train algorithmic models based on a de-identified subset of approximately 3.5 million ECGs, across more than 700,000 patients, with decades of longitudinal clinical data, including outcome and response data.
 We also have agreements with numerous other institutions through both our sequencing and data efforts to collect and structure multimodal infectious disease data, and have entered into a variety of partnerships and collaborations across neuropsychology, diabetes, and cardiology giving us access to additional clinical data.